-It’s rare for a greenfield project to be viable.
-This is because greenfield projects have practically no dependencies from the past.
-Some startups are able to enjoy this luxury, but even these are quickly caught up in the past, too, if – for example – the new products and ideas also need to be made available for the existing framework.
+Greenfield projects are rare.
+This is because greenfield projects are projects that have practically no links to the past.
+Some startups are able to enjoy this luxury, but even these are soon caught up in the past – at the latest when, for example, the new products and ideas need to be made available for the existing framework, too.

-Brownfield approaches are the norm – in all areas of software development.
+Brownfield approaches are the norm in all areas of software development.
 And this is one of our strengths as an independent service provider.
-Because often, tailored solutions that can also deal with unexpected situations are needed.
+Often, tailored solutions that can also deal with unexpected situations are needed.

 - Existing infrastructure, devices, and procedures